 First off, you need to install SHAREit on both devices.
-It’s available for free on App Store as well as Google Store.
+It’s available for free on App Store & Google Store.
 Then connect two devices to the same Wi-Fi network and launch the app.

 I really love this feature as I can choose many other file types without having to launch other apps and import files to SHAREit.
 When you tap on “Add more files saved by other apps”, it’ll open iCloud Drive, but you can tap on “Locations” to select other apps.
 In my cases, I have Dropbox and Documents installed so they are available to access as well.
 If you don’t find any other apps except for iCloud Drive, tap More and toggle on your apps in the list.

 Once you’ve selected your files, on the receiving devices, tap on the RECEIVE button.
 If there’s nothing wrong with the connection, both devices will detect each other and display icons that represent them on the screen.
 Now back on the sending device, tap on the receiver’s icon to start sending the file.

 Transferred files will be stored in the app’s location storage (iOS) or a predefined location (Android).
 On iOS, you can also turn on the Auto Import feature so that transferred photos and videos can be saved directly to your Camera Roll.

 Since Shareit is a cross-platform software, you can also use it to send photos or videos from iPhone to PC as well.

 Zapya is also a good solution.
 It works like SHAREit, allowing you to send files over the Wi-Fi connection without using Internet bandwidth.
 The only limitation I found is with file types other than photos, videos, you’ll have to open them using the corresponding apps, then tap the share icon and share the file to Zapya first.

 Cloud storage services are popular nowadays.
 Storing your files in the cloud has many advantages.
 You can view and share your files from any device that’s connected to the Internet, and it is also a safe place to save important data.